Statutory Declaration

 If the person making the affidavit or statutory declaration is visually impaired or illiterate, the document must be read to them, and they must be asked whether they understand what was read.
 The oath, affirmation or solemn declaration may only be administered if the Commissioner is satisfied that they understand what was read to them.

-In order to serve you better, beside the main office in Langley (Willoughby area), we also have a 2nd office in Aldergrove, which is open "by appointment only" and can accomodate clients even after working hours.
+In order to serve you better, beside the main office in Langley (Willoughby area), we also have a 2nd office in Aldergrove, and a 3rd office in Abbotsford, which are both open "by appointment only" and can accommodate clients even after working hours.

 Langley Notary Office: